-- on an actual basis; - on a pro forma basis to give effect to: (i) the automatic conversion of all shares of our outstanding preferred stock at June 30, 2017 into an aggregate of 22,671,601 shares of common stock immediately prior to the consummation of this offering pursuant to our amended and restated certificate of incorporation; (ii) the conversion of convertible preferred stock warrants into common stock warrants immediately prior to completion of this offering and the related reclassification of our preferred stock warrant liabilities to additional paid-in capital; (iii) the receipt of \$5.0 million in proceeds from the issuance of the Convertible Notes and the conversion of the aggregate principal amount of the Convertible Notes into 624,987 shares of common stock upon the consummation of this offering, assuming an initial public offering price of \$8.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus; and (iv) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of 3,125,00 shares of common stock in this offering at an assumed initial public offering price of \$8.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to: (i) the conversion of all shares of our outstanding preferred stock at June 30, 2017 into an aggregate of 226,717,977 shares of common stock immediately prior to the consummation of this offering pursuant to a stockholder consent to be provided in connection with this offering by the holders of our preferred stock in accordance with our amended and restated certificate of incorporation; (ii) the conversion of convertible preferred stock warrants into common stock warrants immediately prior to completion of this offering and the related reclassification of our preferred stock warrant liabilities to additional paid-in capital; and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.

 As of June 30, 2017

 Actual Pro Forma (1) (In thousands) Pro Forma As Adjusted (1)

-Consolidated Balance Sheet Data: (111 tilousalius)
+Consolidated Balance Sheet Data: (iii tiiousaiius)

-Cash and cash equivalents \$ 9,466 \$ 14,466 35,016
+Cash and cash equivalents \$ 9,466

-Working capital 824 5,824 26,374
+Working capital 824

-Total assets 18,150 23,150 43,700
+Total assets 18,150

-Debt, net of discount 16,760 16,760 16,760
+Debt, net of discount 16,760

 Preferred stock warrant liabilities 886

-Other long-term liabilities 512 512 512
+Other long-term liabilities 512

 Convertible preferred stock 145,960

-Accumulated deficit (1 156,827) (156,827) (156,827)
+Accumulated deficit (156,827)

-Total stockholders' deficit (1 153,534) (1,688) 18,862
+Total stockholders' deficit (153,534)

-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$8.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$2.9 million, assuming that the number of shares of our common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and estimated offering expenses payable by us.
-Each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the amount of our cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$7.4 million, assuming an initial public offering price of \$8.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$ million, assuming that the number of shares of our common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+Each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the amount of our cash and cash equivalents, working capital, total assets and total stockholders' deficit by approximately \$ million, assuming an initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us.